ohthehugemanatee/presentations/texts/agile-estimation.md

 -  You have the right **to be informed of schedule changes, in time to choose** how to reduce the scope to restore the original date.

 Notes:
-* These are the obligations that are connected to estimation.
 * To know what can be accomplished when, and at what cost, in a way that is resilient to changes and substitutions in scope and knowledge, and which gives us maximum notice in advance when something needs to change.
 * That's not easy!